kelshadarby/monster_shop_2001/README.md

 ## Timeframe
 The following is an anticipated timeline of how these stories should be completed in order to be finished by 4/16/20 at 6pm.

-* Tuesday: Story 1 && Story 10 - Story 12
+* Monday: Story 1 && Story 10 - Story 12
-* Wednesday: Story 2 - Story 9, Story 13 - Story 16
+* Tuesday: Story 2 - Story 9, Story 13 - Story 16
-* Thursday: Story 17 - Story 22
+* Wednesday: Story 17 - Story 22
-* Friday: Story 23 - Story 26
+* Thursday: Story 23 - Story 26
-* Saturday: Story 27 - Story 31
+* Friday: Story 27 - Story 31
-* Sunday: Story 32 - Story 37
+* Saturday: Story 32 - Story 37
-* Monday: Story 38 - Story 41
+* Sunday: Story 38 - Story 41
-* Tuesday: Story 42 - Story 48
+* Monday: Story 42 - Story 48
-* Wednesday: Story 49 - Story 51
+* Tuesday: Story 49 - Story 51
-* Thursday: Story 52 - 54
+* Wednesday: Story 52 - 54

 ## Not Everything can be FULLY Deleted